mahlvm/MakersBnb-CSharp/README.md

 # PonyBnb: AirBnb  -like Application

-This solo project a work in progress developed as part of the Makers Bootcamp  C# Fundamentals and Web Application.
-This project aims to create a  MVP where users can create accounts, log in, look a list os space and a page of details, post new spaces, reservated space, and logout.
+This solo project is a work in progress developed as part of the Makers Bootcamp C# Fundamentals and Web Application course.
+The project aims to create an MVP where users can create accounts, log in, view a list of spaces and their details, post new spaces, reserve spaces, and log out.

 Overview
 Challenge Source: Makers Bootcamp
 Project Type: Airbnb-like Application
-Features: Account creation, login, list of space, space details page, post new spaces, reservated space, and logout.
+Features: Account creation, login, list of spaces, space details page, post new spaces, reserve spaces, and logout.

 ## Tech Stack